devaroop/devaroop.github.io/_posts/2018-06-13-the-green-boat-in-amsterdam.md

 The ever cheerful childhood friend of Martin, who are together since they grew up was the third lovely person on the boat.
 He was smiling always and was a very enthusiastic party person who loved spending time with the other two.

+And, needless to mention, _Roxy_ - the cute dog who added to the beauty of the boat.

-We spoke a lot amongst each other and exchanged contacts this time.
+We were in company of a very good and kind family.
+We spoke a lot and exchanged contacts this time.
 We were emotional when we got off at last and kept waving back to them till we could see them disappear in the waters.

 #### Finally..